ShreeluSantosh/Capstone-Project-GB-B5/README.md

 1. Go to `/TIP Dashboard prototype` directory.
 You'll find a `env.txt`.
 2. Create a `.env` file inside `/TIP Dashboard prototype` directory
-3. Copy and paste the contents of `env.txt` into `.env` file (You cna do it in VS Code) and save the changes.
+3. Copy and paste the contents of `env.txt` into `.env` file (You can do it in VS Code) and save the changes.